What Is a Site-to-Site VPN & Do You Need One for 2024?

 Consider a London-based consulting firm that decides to open branch offices in New York, Beijing, and Tel-Aviv.
 There will be 10 to 20 employees at each location who need to access a shared file server, e-mail, and other company resources at the central office.

-One option is to use a dedicated connection from each site.
-However, each location’s network demands are relatively small, so a dedicated connection to each site does not make business sense.
+A potential approach is to establish a dedicated connection from each site.
+Nevertheless, given that the network requirements of each location are comparatively minor, justifying a dedicated connection to each site from a business perspective is challenging.

 The company can instead purchase local internet connections and create an internet-based site-to-site VPN that connects the locations.
 Even though creating and maintaining the VPN involves substantial costs, doing so will save the company thousands of dollars per month compared to the cost of dedicated connections for all locations.